Austin Nola: Kansas City Royals (2024)

 On January 5, 2024, Nola signed a minor league contract with the Milwaukee Brewers organization.
 However, he was released by the Brewers on February 22 and signed a one-year major league contract with the Kansas City Royals the following day.
 Nola was optioned to the Triple-A Omaha Storm Chasers to begin the season.
 On August 31, Nola was designated for assignment by the Royals.
 He cleared waivers and was sent outright to Omaha on September 3.
 In 55 games for Omaha, Nola batted .174/.260/.298 with five home runs and 24 RBI.

 Colorado Rockies (2025)

 On December 8, 2024, Nola signed a minor league contract with the Colorado Rockies.
 In 29 appearances split between the rookie-level Arizona Complex League Rockies and Triple-A Albuquerque Isotopes, he batted .330/.397/.456 with one home run and 20 RBI.
 On July 1, the Rockies added him to their active roster.
 In 14 appearances for Colorado, he batted .184/.225/.211 with one RBI.
 Nola was designated for assignment by the Rockies on August 11.
 He elected free agency after clearing waivers on August 15.

 Atlanta Braves

 On October 21, 2025, Nola signed a minor league contract with the Atlanta Braves.
 He was released on November 11.

 Coaching career

-On November 11, 2025, Nola was released from the Braves and hired by the Seattle Mariners as their bullpen coach.
+The Seattle Mariners hired Nola as their bullpen coach, announcing the move on December 5, 2025.